 Given the epidemic of obesity, it is no surprise that people fall prey to fad diets.
 But, as with most things, when it sounds too good to be true, it probably isn't true.
 Furthermore, there's no such thing as a pill, vitamin, or supplement that burns fat.
 Finally, just because a diet book becomes a national bestseller doesn't mean that the diet is healthy, safe, or based on scientific evidence.
+In general, what determines a person's weight has much more to do with how many calories are ingested versus how many calories are burned.

 People may in fact lose weight on a fad diet.
 Once the person's diet has some restrictions placed on it and an individual is paying attention to what they eat, weight loss may ensue.
-However, the diets may not be nutritionally sound, or worse yet, they may pose significant risks.
+However, the diets may not be nutritionally sound, or worse yet, they may pose risks.